 Although we don't believe in timing the market or panicking over market movements, we do like to keep an eye on big changes -- just in case they're material to our investing thesis.

-What: Shares of movie maven Netflix
+What: Shares of streaming-movie provider Netflix

 Want to keep up to date on Netflix?
 Add it to your watchlist.